Aspor/pyQtSOM/README.md

 # pyQtSOM
-Simple self organizing map and Qt gui for it
+Simple self organizing map and Qt gui for it.

+Run python pyQtSOM.py

 Suports saving and loading trained network for laiter viewing.